DubbleA/yoxs/README.md

 ## File Structure

-The project separates individual components with the structure of .hpp file: Header file defining necessary classes, and forward declarations of methods and attributes .cpp file: Contains the primary implementation of the package's functionality _test.cpp file: structured tests for the package
+The project separates individual components with the structure of: \\
+.hpp file: Header file defining necessary classes, and forward declarations of methods and attributes \\
+.cpp file: Contains the primary implementation of the package's functionality \\
+_test.cpp file: structured tests for the package

 ## Testing